 Asus routers generally have a lot of flexibility in their port configurations.

-On this front, the following are what you can do with a ZenWiFi Pro ET12 working in the router mode.
+On this front, the following is what you can do with a ZenWiFi Pro ET12 working in router mode.
 (In other modes — AiMesh satellite node, access point, repeater, etc. — all ports work as LANs.)

 - As a standalone router, its default 2.5Gbps WAN always works as the WAN port, there’s no way to change this.